 So, we go back to the main search page, and add in a few more potential destinations - let's say Regina, Edmonton and Calgary - and see if we can't find something a little more efficient.
 And we find this:

 A round-trip from Toronto to Edmonton is an extra hour of flying in each direction, but it brings the cost of the flight down considerably, and means direct flights out and back, which makes for an easier trip than flying Toronto-Winnipeg-Calgary-Toronto.
 Going this way will more than satisfy the distance requirement, as well as the Qualifying Spend requirement, and Sarah will be home in time for dinner.

 So, we select those flights - booking in Flex to get 100% Qualifying miles - and then click through to the Air Canada website to buy the ticket, where we'll check before we hit "purchase" that the base fare before taxes is enough to cover the Qualifying spend requirement, and then we're all set!

 All told, for this trip Sarah will earn 3,350 Qualifying Miles, plus about $300 in Qualifying Spend, and that'll put her comfortably over the limit to qualify for 35K.
-She'll gain lounge access, additional free checked baggage and priority security access when flying domestic, as well as extra eUpgrade credits and higher priority when requesting upgrades.
+She'll gain additional free checked baggage above the 25K level, as well as priority security access when flying domestic, extra eUpgrade credits and higher priority when requesting upgrades.